-Application for Disclosure of Information
+Application for disclosure of information

 This template Application for Disclosure of Information refers to correct legal rules and is framed to help you get the information that you need.
 It does not include guidance.
-For guidance see Getting Information from the Other Side.
+For more detailed guidance see Getting Information from the Other Side.

 How to use the application for disclosure template